openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 This binding allows you to use most IP cameras in openHAB and has many hidden features, so please take the time to read through this guide to learn different ways to work with cameras that you may not know about.
 I recommend purchasing a brand of camera that has an open API, as many features use far less CPU when done with an API camera.
-They usually have better picture quality and also more advanced features compared to lower priced cameras.
+They usually have better picture quality and more advanced features compared to lower priced cameras.

 To see what features each brand has implemented from their APIs, please see this post: